OFAH advice to anglers and hunters during a pandemic

 Stay Away from Others

-Gathering indoors can only be done with members of your household and outdoor gatherings are limited to 10 people with physical distancing.
+Gathering indoors is limited to 5 people and outdoor gatherings are limited to 25 people with physical distancing.
 Maintain physical distancing (at least 2 metres) at all times.
 If areas you had planned to visit are in heavy use, making physical distancing impossible, go elsewhere.

 Wear a Mask